oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 -Djib.to.auth.password=<your-dockerhub-secret>
 ```

-**Note**: _your-dockerhub-secret_ can be your Docker Hub password, or a token if you have two-factor authentication enabled.
+**Note**: The _your-dockerhub-secret_ value will be your Docker Hub password or an access token if you have two-factor authentication enabled.

 ### Run the Kubernetes sub-generator